 One of the more confusing aspects of Monero is its multiple keys.
 In bitcoin, ethereum, etc. you just have one public key and one private key.
 However, in a system like Monero, it is not quite as simple as that.

-The public view key is used to generate the one-time stealth public address where the funds will be sent to the receiver. (more on this later).
+- The public view key is used to generate one-time stealth addresses where the funds will be sent to the receiver. (more on this later).

 That’s the general overview of the process.